adeoke/simple_rest_api/README.md

 Just for reference, Vagrant, VirtualBox, Pipenv and Invoke can all be ignored, if you want.
 I use them just as it's my preferred way of working.

+# Using pipenv in vagrant

+Firstly, setup initialise the vagrant environment from the current directory:

+`vagrant up`

+Will download the base Ubuntu image and then install the packages within the shell section on top of that image.

+to verify that the image has all the required dependencies type:

+`vagrant ssh`

+This will log you into the the image, at which point you can verify the installed applications etc. For example, you can try the following:

+`python --version`

+the output should be similar to the following:

+`# => Python 3.6.9`

+To check pipenv type:

+`pipenv --version`

+you should see output similar to the following:

+`# => pipenv, version 2018.11.26`

+If you see this then you can assume that you are setup correctly.

 Any further setup instructions will be included here as this project unfolds.